 Traders with a portfolio above $10,000 can trade in a standard account, where most brokers provide all their products and services.
 It also comes with reduced leverage, but the best brokers for day trading will offer at least 1:100.
 Traders with less than $10,000 should consider a mini account, which provides better conditions to execute strategies.

 A cutting-edge trading platform with full support for automated trading solutions forms the core for all successful traders.
 The MT4 trading platform enjoys a distinct leadership position but requires third-party updates.
 Regrettably, most brokers only provide the sub-standard out-of-the-box version.
 Given its upgrade potential, versatility, and availability, it remains the best one for most traders. cTrader and ProRealTime are excellent alternatives.
-Traders who prefer another option should consider the below attributes.

 - Order Execution Speed will offer traders price stability and improved order placement.
 It will also ensure access to deep liquidity pools.